-Page No. Chapter/Topic Reason/Policy Decision Proposed Text Amendment The following Municipal Code updates are made pursuant to the minimum legal requirements from HB 1337 as they relate to Accessory Dwelling Units (ADUs) 17 22.58.002(b)(7) Setback and yard determination.
-Clarifying language to distinguish "accessory buildings" and "accessory dwelling units" Accessory dwelling units are not classified as "accessory buildings" and may not encroach into any required setback.
-19 22.58.003 Accessory Buildings Clarifying language to distinguish "accessory buildings" and "accessory dwelling units" (a) One or more detached accessory buildings, including, but not limited to, garages, carports, garden sheds, greenhouses and other similar structures, may be constructed on a parcel containing a principal residential structure, subject to the following standards listed within this section.
-Accessory dwelling units are not considered "accessory buildings" covered within this section and are not subject to the standards in this section.
-When standards refer to accessory buildings, that excludes accessory dwelling units.
-Development regulations for accessory dwelling units are established within FMC 22.58.012.
-20 22.58.003 Accessory Buildings Removed ADU information from the "accessory buildings" section for clarification.
-0' for detached accessory dwelling units if the lot line abuts a public alley.
-30 22.58.012 (C) Accessory Dwelling Units Per RCW 36.70A.681, and in conformance with HB 1337, 1.
-ADUs shall conform to the development standards set forth in FMC section 22.58.003.
+Page No. Chapter/Topic Reason/Policy Decision Proposed Text Amendment 20 22.58.003 Accessory Buildings Cities may not establish a maximum gross floor area requirement for accessory dwelling units that is less than 1,000 square feet.
+(6) The combined building footprints of existing and proposed accessory buildings on the same lot will not exceed 1,000 square feet.
+30 22.58.012 (C) Accessory Dwelling Units Per RCW 36.70A.681, and in conformance with HB 1337.
+1. ADUs shall conform to the development standards set forth in FMC section 22.58.003.
 When there are practical difficulties in carrying out the provisions of this subsection, the building official may grant modifications for individual cases, provided the intent of the applicable code is met.
 30 22.58.012 (C) Accessory Dwelling Units Per RCW 36.70A.681, cities must allow up to two ADUs per lot.
 3. Up to two ADUs may be created per principal unit.
-This may include: (a) One attached accessory dwelling unit and one detached accessory dwelling unit; (b) Two attached accessory dwelling units; or (c) Two detached accessory dwelling units, which may be comprised of either one or two detached structures; Only one ADU may be created per principal unit.
+This may include: One attached accessory dwelling unit and one detached accessory dwelling unit; Two attached accessory dwelling units; or Two detached accessory dwelling units, which may be comprised of either one or two detached structures; Only one ADU may be created per principal unit.
 30 22.58.012 (C) Accessory Dwelling Units Per RCW 36.70A.681, cities cannot require owner occupancy of either the primary residence or associated ADUs.
 (4) The property owner, which shall include title holders and contract purchasers, must occupy either the principal unit or the ADU as their permanent residence, but not both, and at no time receive rent for the owner-occupied unit.
+30 22.58.012 (C) Accessory Dwelling Units Bring code into conformance with middle-housing housing type allowances for zones currently zones for single-family residential (R-4, R-4C, and R-6).
+(5) An ADU may be developed in either an existing or a new single-family residence, duplex, townhouse, or other housing unit type.